McDevon/taxman-engine/README.md

 ## Demo

+Online demo is [available here](https://mcdevon.github.io/taxman-wasm/).
+It is built using the [Wasm port of the engine](https://github.com/mcdevon/taxman-wasm).

 The logo animation is made using transform animations and easings, including bezier curve for the jump of the `taxman` text.
 After the animation, scene is changed using a fade-to-black transition.

 ![Logo animation](taxman-demo-1.gif)